-Mr. Watts is currently a doctoral candidate at Stanford University, studying with Brian Ferneyhough and working towards a D.M.A. in Composition.
+Mr. Watts is currently a doctoral candidate (ABD) at Stanford University, studying with Brian Ferneyhough and working towards a D.M.A. in Composition.
 Mr. Watts received his master's with distinction from Oxford University and his bachelor's with academic honors from the New England Conservatory.
 He has also studied composition and theory at the Jacobs School of Music, Indiana University, literature through IU's Hutton Honors College, and economics at Brown University.
 He researches the compositional applications of language desemanticization, focusing on the ability to convey expression through the voice even when specific meaning is lost, augmented, or otherwise unintelligible.
 His writing also actively explores musical extremes through gradients of freedom and restriction, ambiguity and detail, purity and distortion, along with sound and noise.
 Often he includes invented instruments to broaden the palette of what a performer can do.
 The treatment of microtonality in his pitch language focuses on the evolution of material under tightly constrained circumstances.
 For the past few years, Mr. Watts has sought to create highly precise surface gestures to serve as the impetus in his music.
 These can be thought of as cells; whereby, when taken individually, he exercises a great degree of control over nuanced parameters, but when taken together the texture sounds more spontaneous.